gems-cyberlang/gems-cyberlang.github.io/content/_index.md

 ## Methodology

-We will download comments from all of Reddit and use embeddings and co-word analysis to study semantic bleaching.
+We will download comments from Reddit and use embeddings and co-word analysis to study semantic bleaching.

 ## Funding